wcampbell0x2a/backhand/README.md

 ```

 ## Binaries
+*Compiler support: requires rustc 1.73+*

 These are currently under development and are missing features, MR's welcome!

-To install, run `cargo install backhand --locked`, or download from the
+To install, run `cargo install backhand-cli --locked`, or download from the
 [latest github release](https://github.com/wcampbell0x2a/backhand/releases/latest).

 See ``--help`` for more information.